 For Han, the idea of stepping in also includes the need to be decisive in a crisis.
 Although he is a champion of an open meritocracy most of the time, “there are times when things have to have a single decision-maker.”
 He has put in place clear protocols for those crisis situations.
 “When you go into autocracy mode it is a function of how much time you have and how bad things are.
 If you don’t have a lot of time and the stakes are high, you have to be bias towards a speedy decision-making process.”

 Full-stack engineers who can think diagonally provide greater flexibility

-When it comes to hiring, Han has a preference for bringing in people with multidimensional skills.
-He feels that many leaders prefer to bring in specific experts in each development discipline — and that this is a preference and “there is no right or wrong answer.”
+When it comes to hiring software engineers, Han has a preference for bringing in people with multidimensional skills.
+He feels that many engineering leaders prefer to bring in specific experts in each development discipline — and that this is a preference and “there is no right or wrong answer.”

 “I personally have always preferred to hire full-stack engineers.
 The preference comes from the ability to scale up and down.”

 With this type of technical team, Han can move people around as needed, leveraging generalists over specialists.
 He explained that being multidimensional goes beyond their software development expertise.
 “I would prefer to work with engineers who have a broader viewpoint on the world.
 I like working with engineers that care about the business and have some business sense, and who care about the user experience.”

 Delegation enables scaling

 The one piece of advice that Han would like to pass on to other high-level engineering leaders is that leaders need to bridge their authority to the people who are doing the work.
 “You are never going to scale if you end up making all the decisions yourself.”

 Han advises managers to put measures in place that move authority down as far as needed in an organization.
 Doing so allows the team to scale and makes it more resistant to failure.
 He concluded by pointing out that a successful engineering department is one that can run without the leader — “that is the ultimate goal of any leader, to be able to manage themselves out of a job.”